 The Boogie Park Studios is a recording complex in the city’s Ottensen region who host a constant stream of renowned German acts, including chart-topping artists Helene Fischer, Adel Tawil and Udo Lindenberg.

 Clouds Hill Recordings is a state-of-the art fully analogue recording studio built completely from scratch in 2003 by BIMM Hamburg’s Head of Music Production, Johann Scheerer, and used by a range of both international and German artists including The Killers, Turbostaat and Tim Bendzko.
-It’s also the venue for BIMM Hamburg’s Music Production classes, and a location for prospective students to visit at our upcoming Open Days.
+It’s also the venue for BIMM Hamburg’s Music Production classes.
 You can learn more about it in this blog post.

 So, if you’d like to study in the European capital of music business, order a prospectus, book to attend a BIMM Hamburg Open Day or contact our Admissions Team on +49 303 11 99 186 or by email at [email protected]